-The MS in Mechanical Engineering has options to pursue a general mechanical engineering curriculum or one with concentrations in Materials Science and Engineering, Mechanics and Design, Mechatronic, and Thermofluids Engineering.
+The Master of Science (MS) in Mechanical Engineering has options to pursue a general mechanical engineering curriculum or one with concentrations in Materials Science and Engineering, Mechanics and Design, Mechatronic, and Thermofluids Engineering.

 At the MS level students may pursue a program preparing for advanced practice or for MS thesis research.
 All MS students with assistantships are required to complete a thesis.
 Other students may elect either the thesis or non-thesis option.
 All course work must have the approval of the academic advisor.